JordanRobo/Unified-DataLayer/README.md

 # XP Data Layer Manager

-A multi-framework utility package for managing XP Data Layer events, with built-in support for React, Svelte, and Angular.
+A multi-framework utility package for managing XP Data Layer events, with built-in support for React, Svelte, and Angular (Coming Soon).

 ## Features